 The best steak for tacos?
 In this recipe, it's chuck steak.
 The inexpensive, well-marbled cut makes for the perfect hearty filling for street-style steak tacos.
-All it takes is a simple marinade and a quick sear on a smoking hot grill before you’re slicing the beef to fill your tortillas with all your favorite toppings.
+All it takes is a simple marinade and a quick sear on a smoking-hot grill before you’re ready to fill your tortillas to the brim.

 This is more than just playing with meat.
 Its brains and beauty combined with a bit of whiskey fueled sass combined to deliver the best content for aspiring bbq junkies and meat addicts across the globe.
 Kita Roberts is a meat maven who's not afraid to get a little grit under her nails and get wild with food and dive deep into the relationships that get it from pasture to plate.VISIT GIRL CARNIVORE